apple/swift-argument-parser/Documentation/04 Customizing Help.md

 You may want to suppress features under development or experimental flags from the generated help screen.
 You can hide an argument or a subcommand by passing `shouldDisplay: false` to the property wrapper or `CommandConfiguration` initializers, respectively.

-`ArgumentHelp` include a `.hidden` static property that makes it even simpler to hide arguments:
+`ArgumentHelp` includes a `.hidden` static property that makes it even simpler to hide arguments:

 ```swift
 struct Example: ParsableCommand {